-(e) For the purpose of elections, Aadhaar card registration should be made mandatory for 100% of the population of India.
+(e) For elections, Aadhaar card registration should be made mandatory for 100% of the population of India.

 (f) Hardware/Software Wealth.
-A researched investment in hardware and software with the help of a major mobile app and website players such as Facebook, Twitter, and national banks of the country can be used to generate online voting facilities, albeit under the strict control of the government, for the purpose of elections.
+A researched investment in hardware and software with the help of a major mobile app and website players such as Facebook, Twitter, and national banks of the country can be used to generate online voting facilities, albeit under the government’s strict control, for the purpose of elections.

 (g) One Aadhaar, One Vote.
-The voter id card number of each citizen can be linked to their aadhaar card, to avoid duplication in the case of voter id cards.
+Each citizen’s voter id card number can be linked to their aadhaar card to avoid duplication in the case of voter id cards.

 (h) Online Privacy for each individual will become an issue of paramount importance.

-Each and every person need to understand the Importance of Protecting your Online Privacy and how to ensure that their smartphone not getting tracked at all.
+Every person needs to understand the Importance of Protecting their Online Privacy and ensuring that their smartphone is not getting tracked at all.

 Team Explicit Facts has elaborately covered this topic in Best Tricks to Protect Your Online Privacy (Part 1 and Part 2) and Best Tips for Smartphone Security.

 Everyone may be allotted one account, with their mobile number or voter id number as the user ID and a password of the user’s choice.
 Post the verification of their mobile number and email ID registered with the Aadhaar database.